CVRL/OpenSourceIrisRecognition/README.md

 - [x] [Python codes](methods/CanthiDetector/Python)

 The `CornerNet` model detects left and right iris canthi using **DINOv3 features** and a lightweight regression head put on top on DINO-sourced embeddings.
 The figure below illustrates the architecture of the solution.
-It was trained on approx. 900 iris images sourced from Notre Dame datasets, with eye canthi manually annotated by Notre Dame faculty members and students.
+It was trained on approx. 900 iris images sourced from [public Notre Dame datasets](https://cvrl.nd.edu/projects/data/), with eye canthi manually annotated by Notre Dame faculty members and students.

 <img src="assets/canthi-pipeline.png" alt="Iris Canthi Detector" width="1200"/>